-A Social Security number (SSN) is the single most important piece of government-issued identification an American citizen can have, and the most valuable piece of ID cybercriminals can get their hands on.
+A Social Security number (SSN) is probably the single most important piece of government-issued identification an American citizen can have.
+It's definitely the most valuable piece of ID that identity thieves can get their hands on, especially when combined with the bearer's name and address.
 Even by itself, a valid SSN can be sold to undocumented workers or to people trying to hide their identities.

 "You can close a credit card if it is compromised," said Adam Dolby, vice president of business development at Oslo, Norway-based Encap Security, which specializes in security for the banking and retail sectors.
 "But the problem is, you can't close your SSN."

 If you discover your Social Security number has been stolen, there are several steps you'll need to take right away.

 — First, contact one of the three major credit-reporting agencies — Equifax, TransUnion, or Experian — to place a fraud alert on your credit file.
 To speak to Equifax, call 1-888-766-0008 or visit this Web page.
 To contact Experian, call 1-888-397-3742 or go here.
 For TransUnion, the phone number is 1-800-680-7289 and the link is here.
 The agency you place a fraud alert with will contact the other two.
 Renew the fraud alert every 90 days (it's free to do so) until you're satisfied the matter has been settled; it could take years.
 Contact the Social Security Administration only to get a replacement card or replacement number (see below).

 — Tell each of the three agencies that your SSN has been stolen.
 They'll give you free copies of your current credit reports.
 Review those reports for unfamiliar accounts and unknown inquiries from companies.

 — Report the theft of the Social Security number to the IRS at http://www.irs.gov/uac/Identity-Protection.
 You can also call 1-800-908-4490.
 That will prevent tax-fraud thieves from filing tax returns in your name — and collecting your tax refund.